Getting Started

 1. Deploy Mulberry

 Mulberry is designed to run on your own infrastructure.
-The fastest way to get started is with Docker Compose.
+The fastest way to get started is with Fly.io, which provides a simple deployment experience with built-in Postgres support.

 Prerequisites